The Grief Prophecy is the

 that the band was quite capable of performing the classic Dissection material.
 Jon's vocals sound very good, without being

-and worthwhile release, as it gave everyone an opportunity to get used to the changes that were to come on the next album.
+an interesting and worthwhile release, as it gave everyone an opportunity to get used to the changes that were to come on

-Maha Kali serves as sort of a bridge from the old to the new, featuring new material that would indicate the direction
+the next album.
+Maha Kali serves as sort of a bridge from the old to the new, featuring new material that would indicate

 (14 Feb.
 2009)